YangLabHKUST/Variational_Inference_Tutorial/README.md

-# A Tutorial on Variational Inference for Single-Cell Genomics
+# Variational Inference Methods for Single-Cell Genomics

 Demonstration code and notebooks for the paper **Variational Inference Methods for Single-Cell Genomics**.